 Click the link Click here to authenticate Then in the subsequent popup enter your TranslateMedia username and API Key.
 Click Submit.

 After a few seconds the dialog window will close and the service will display as authorized.

 Congratulations!
 Your TranslateMedia account is now connected to your WordPress instance.

 Sending documents for translation

 To start a translation, open the Translation Dashboard page (WPML->Translation Management) and select the posts and pages you want to translate using the checkboxes in the first column.

-Scroll to the list of languages, select the languages to translate and click the button Add to translation basket.
+Scroll to the list of languages, select the languages to translate and click the button Add selected content to translation basket.

 After the page reloads, a new tab appears at the top of the page called Translation Basket.
 On this tab, a list of all the items (posts, pages, strings) that you have added to the basket and the languages to which to translate appear.